-At the Seacoast Science Center, we believe that the World Ocean plays a prominent role in our daily lives; moderating our climate, providing sustenance and valuable resources, and as a place of biodiversity and natural wonder.
 We also recognize that the actions we take in our daily lives can impact the World Ocean in both positive and negative ways.
-It is our shared responsibility to safeguard the health of the ocean and protect this critical resource that provides us with oxygen, food, a favorable climate and much more.
+It is our shared responsibility to safeguard the ocean’s health and protect this critical resource that provides us with oxygen, food, a favorable climate, and much more.

 Just like our own bodies, the planet is made up of several systems that work together.
 We can think of the ocean like our heart and circulatory system, pumping water, heat, nutrients, and living things around the planet.
 Extra heat, pollutants, trash, overfished systems, and habitat destruction are stressing our global ocean.
 These stressors can wreak havoc on the animals and algae that live in the ocean, fisheries, and even affect our weather and climate, increasing the frequency and intensity of storms.

 We have a shared responsibility to protect the health of our ocean.
-By reducing our reliance on fossil fuels, single use plastics, and reducing our consumption, we can help protect the ocean, our planet’s heart.
+By reducing our reliance on fossil fuels and single-use plastics and reducing our consumption, we can help protect the ocean, our planet’s heart.

-The Seacoast Science Center is committed to meeting the national call to strengthen the country’s awareness of the importance of the ocean and create an ocean science literate society.
-We know, that through education, people will better understand the function of the ocean and make informed and responsible decisions regarding the ocean and its resources.
-There are 7 essential principles of Ocean Literacy — ideas scientists and educators agree everyone should understand about the ocean.
-To learn more, visit the Ocean Literacy web site.
+Seacoast Science Center is committed to meeting the national call to strengthen the country’s awareness of the importance of the ocean and create an ocean science literate society.
+We know that through education, people will better understand the function of the ocean and make informed and responsible decisions regarding the ocean and its resources.
+There are 7 essential principles of Ocean Literacy—ideas scientists and educators agree everyone should understand about the ocean.
+To learn more, visit the Ocean Literacy website.